See complete list of Encore Transitions courses.

 This session is for those who do not have a retirement plan or who would like to dig deeper into how and where to begin.
 Topics include: what to do with assets such as 401(k), 457, 403(b), or Thrift Savings Plans; how to maximize reliable income sources such as pensions; why retirement fund withdrawal rates matter; and how to choose a financial advisor.
 You’ll also delve into retirement tax planning strategies, charitable giving considerations, and health care decisions that should be made prior to retirement.

 This course is part of a four-course series.
-Take all four courses ($475) or individual courses ($140).
-Tuition includes meals.
+Take all four courses ($495) or individual courses ($155).
+Tuition includes breakfast and lunch.
 No discounts.
 All programs subject to change.
 To learn more, visit Encore Transitions: The Series.

 Chris Farrell, MS, The London School of Economics, is senior economics contributor of American Public Media’s nationally syndicated public radio program Marketplace.
 He also is an economics commentator for Minnesota Public Radio and host of its series Conversations on the Creative Economy.
 An award-winning journalist, Farrell is a columnist for Next Avenue and the Star Tribune.
-His most recent book is Unretirement: How Baby Boomers Are Changing the Way We Think About Work, Community and the Good Life (Bloomsbury Press, 2014).
+His most recent books are Unretirement: How Baby Boomers Are Changing the Way We Think About Work, Community and the Good Life (Bloomsbury Press, 2014) and Purpose and a Paycheck (HarperCollins Leadership, 2019).

 See complete list of Encore Transitions courses.